Dussehra Special - Rooting Your Child Back Into Indian Values

 - Share your culture:If you are living in a city that is not your birthplace, encourage your child to prepare a poster or chart about her community celebrations and speak to her classmates about it.
 Or have her invite friends to celebrate at your home.
 If you celebrate with a 'golu', get her to make her own 'mini' golu

-Festivals evoke nostalgia,and memories of childhood fun and frolic sweep us off our feet.
-It is natural that you wish to give your child the same wonderful memories of festivals and celebrations.
-Try to involve him indiverse celebrations, to help him become an open-minded individual, and build some memories, too.
+Festivals evoke nostalgia, and memories of childhood fun and frolic sweep us off our feet.
+It is natural that you wish to give your child the same wonderful memories of festivals and celebrations and root them back into the Indian culture and value system.
+Try to involve them in diverse celebrations, to help them become an open-minded individual, and build some memories too.